keyur-padalia/masterpass/README.md

 ## Installation

-Using composer from your project
+Using composer from your project, because originally uses a PEAR XML library its required to install it

 ```
 composer require dnetix/masterpass
+sudo apt-get install php-pear
+sudo pear update-channels
+sudo pear install XML_Parser
 ```

 Or If you just want to run the examples contained in this project run "composer install" to load the vendor autoload

 ## Usage